If I was to describe myself, I would say, that I am a loyal friend, and someone who doesn’t know how to say No.

 I recently found a report from my school days, some over 35 years ago, when I attended one of those career advice sessions, where they said that my perfect job would be working in a hospital on reception or in patient liaison.
 And, I laugh to myself now, as I volunteer in The Royal Marsden Chelsea, on reception doing Meet & Greet and help in CCU with administration.
 It is the hospital that saved my life and I hope my energy can help others on their Cancer Journeys.

-In 2014, following the loss of my Mother, I decided to step back from the stresses of Weddings and closed SJD Events Limited, having found a niche in the charity sector.
+In 2014, following the loss of my Mother, I decided to step back from the stresses of Weddings and closed SJD Events Limited, having found a niche in the charity sector where I continued to do events and fundraising till February 2022.

 - March 2019 to January 2020 – Event Manager at Walking With The Wounded in the London office, supporting the CEO, Ed Parker and Head of Grants, Pamela Deakin.